ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Epilogue features for one-shot execution of high overhead operations (e.g., file I/O).
-Also, we are exploring the extent to which SciSheets can detect automatically when static dependency checking is possible so that formula evaluation is done only once.
+Also, we are exploring the extent to which SciSheets can detect automatically if static dependency checking can be used so that formula evaluation is done only once.

 Clearly, performance can be improved by reducing the number